hellowhirl/DSA/README.md

 ### Open Addressing

+When we have a collision we should probe for an empty slot

 #### Linear Probing (VERY SLOW)

 - seardching for another open location and moving forward until we find an empty slot